John Dunton (16591733)

 from Wikipedia, the free encyclopedia

 The following article from Wikipedia is released under the Creative Commons Attribution-Share-Alike License 3.0.
-It was fetched on March 26, 2024, 10 p.m.
+It was fetched on Dec.
+2, 2024, 11 p.m.
 Contribute to this article on Wikipedia.

-John Dunton (4 May 1659 – 1733) was an English bookseller and author.
+John Dunton (4 May 1659 – 1733) was an English bookseller and writer.
 In 1691 he founded The Athenian Society to publish The Athenian Mercury, the first major popular periodical and first miscellaneous periodical in England.
 In 1693, for four weeks, the Athenian Society also published The Ladies' Mercury, the first periodical published that was specifically designed just for women.

 Early life